• Home

 Mountains in Central Highlands of Sri Lanka near Kandy

 This 1-day Knuckles itinerary is perfect for avid hikers and non-hikers alike – even though I am not a big fan of trekking (I’d much rather embark on a wildlife safari or cool down by the beach with a cheeky cocktail), the outrageous views and easy trails made this a highlight of my latest trip back to Sri Lanka.
-To book this customizable tour get in touch with Aravinda Rathnayake via Instagram – he is an experienced naturalist and grew up in the Central Highlands of Sri Lanka.
+To book this customizable tour get in touch with Aravinda Rathnayake via e-mail at [email protected] – he is an experienced naturalist and grew up in the Central Highlands of Sri Lanka.

 The best time to visit Knuckles in Sri Lanka is during the dry season from November to April – the other months experience more rain and trails can get muddy, and viewpoints may become very foggy.
 We got an early start at 7 AM and finished the itinerary in the late afternoon, though you can easily modify this itinerary by letting Aravinda know what you’re looking for; the best part about working with a local expert like Aravinda is that you aren’t signing up for a set itinerary that hundreds of other people have already been on.